HardlyDifficult/Tutorials/Chapter3.md

 The trigger informs us when there is a player above the enemy.
 However, this does not consider any platforms which are also above us.
 The raycast is used to determine what is directly above the enemy, and we only award points if it's the player.

-Ultimitally the raycast here answers the question of when to award points.
-We could raycast each frame in an update loop, but instead leverage the trigger to improve preformance by only checking when the player is near.
+Ultimately the raycast here answers the question of when to award points.
+We could raycast each frame in an update loop, but instead leverage the trigger to improve performance by only checking when the player is near.

 <hr></details>
 <details><summary>Why add another Rigidbody2D / why check the collision layer manually?</summary>